darfattt/darfat-team-depth-app/README.md

 - Use the search box to find specific players
 - Use the filters to narrow down the player list
 - Click on column headers to sort the data
+- Click "Show Formation" to see the 4-2-3-1 formation display
+- Hover over players in the formation to see more details
 - Upload custom Excel files using the "Upload Excel File" button
 - Download a sample Excel template using the "Download Sample" button